Lawsonite

 Lawsonite is a metamorphic mineral typical of the blueschist facies.
 It also occurs as a secondary mineral in altered gabbro and diorite.
 Associate minerals include epidote, titanite, glaucophane, garnet and quartz.
 It is an uncommon constituent of eclogite.
+Its scarcity in eclogite that has been exhumed to the Earth's surface does not reflect its abundance at depth in subduction zones but rather the fact that lawsonite is easily replaced by other minerals.

-Lawsonite was first described in 1895 for occurrences on Ring_Mountain_(California) of the Tiburon peninsula, Marin County, California and was named after geologist Andrew Lawson (1861–1952) of the University of California by two of Lawson's graduate students, Charles Palache and Frederick Leslie Ransome.
+Lawsonite was first described in 1895 for occurrences on Ring Mountain of the Tiburon peninsula, Marin County, California and was named after geologist Andrew Lawson (1861–1952) of the University of California by two of Lawson's graduate students, Charles Palache and Frederick Leslie Ransome.